Lean method

 5S Zyklus zur Anwendung in der digitalen Produktion und Verwaltung

 The name 5S is determined by the five steps beginning with the letter “S”, that are passed through in the application.
 5S has the goal to improve security, quality and productivity of the work environment.
+Like many concepts of lean management, the 5S method also originates from the Toyota Production System.

 The underlying cycle is built on sorting out, systemizing, cleaning, standardizing and self-discipline.
 Hereafter the individual steps are presented.